Skip to main content

 Once unlocked, encrypted files work transparently - edit, commit, and push normally.
 The files are automatically encrypted when committed and decrypted when checked out.

-Important: Always ensure the repository is unlocked before working with files in the secrets/ directory or any terraform state files.
+Important: Always ensure the repository is unlocked before working with files in the secrets/ directory or any Terraform state files.